 mental training with music

-Stage fright and discomfort at performances
+Overcome stage fright and discomfort at performances

 Making an announcement, giving a speech, moderating something, presenting something, giving a lecture, giving a concert as a singer or a musician — that is a difficult challenge for many.
 Some people even find it difficult to talk to a few persons.
 Even some professional musicians and famous artists struggle with their stage fright.
-In their distress, they sometimes seek help with drugs or alcohol.
+In their distress, they sometimes seek help with alcohol or other drugs.
 But if this finally succeeds in entering the stage, the performance is also impaired by such 'aids': the artist is not in his full power, and it is questionable whether he (or she) can meet the expectations of the fans.

 In upcoming larger or smaller appearances, various physical side effects (sweating, tremors, palpitations, abdominal pain ...) may occur and make the challenge even more difficult.
 But the real problem is located ‚between the ears‘: stage fright is emotional stress.
 Audiences or party guests are usually not a real threat.